cgogn/cgogn.github.io/index.md

 ### Global traversals

 The cells of the map can be traversed using the `foreach_cell` method.
-This method takes a callable that takes a `Cell<Orbit>` as parameter.
-The type of this parameter determines the cells that will be traversed by the foreach method.
+This method takes a callable that expects a `Cell<Orbit>` as parameter.
+The type of this parameter determines the type of the cells that will be traversed by the foreach method.
 For example, the following call will traverse the vertices of the map and call the given lambda expression on each vertex:
 ```c++
 // given a CMap2 map
 map.foreach_cell([&] (CMap2::Vertex v)